 ISO Standard World Currency is for all members of civil society who will participate in the global crypto banking system.
 Investors should note that government bonds, also known as Treasuries, are not subject to credit quality ratings, yet these securities are nevertheless considered to be of the very highest credit quality.

-- The first step is opening a Community Exchange Account at http://treasurywindow.org and https://freewallet.io All credit bankers are advised to use: https://Counterwallet.io for access to their digital securities.
+- The first step is opening a Global or Local Community Exchange Account at http://treasurywindow.org.
+All credit bankers are advised to use: https://Counterwallet.io for access to their digital treasuries and securities.

 - To initiate a transaction in the Treasury Window CES Account; first, send a purchase order, upon order seller will respond with an invoice.
 Please collect all KYC & AML information you need for all forms of reporting.